josealb/CarND-Traffic_Sign_Recognition-P2/writeup.md

 In this image, you can see all the images and their probabilities.

 ![alt text][image7]

+####How does the accuracy in the new images compare to the model's accuracy in the original test set?
+It's difficult to say because of the low number of samples.
+The accuracy of the test set was 0.89 and the accuracy of the new images was 0.8.
+While they were new images, they also were very high quality pictures, compared to the more realistic images of the test set.
+I think in general, though a 0.8 means the model has generalized well, and the simple images work well.
+The only image with problems was the one with the speed sign, which presumably already had problems in the original datasets.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?